The Innocents (2016 film)

-The Innocents (Les Innocentes), also known as Agnus Dei, is a 2016 drama film directed by Anne Fontaine, which features Lou de Laâge, Agata Kulesza, Agata Buzek and Vincent Macaigne.
+The Innocents (Les Innocentes), also known as Agnus Dei, is a 2016 drama film directed by Anne Fontaine that features Lou de Laâge, Agata Kulesza, Agata Buzek and Vincent Macaigne.
 The script is by Sabrina B. Karine, Pascal Bonitzer, Fontaine and Alice Vial, after an original idea by Philippe Maynial.
 Maynial took inspiration from the experiences of his aunt, Madeleine Pauliac, a French Red Cross doctor who worked in Poland after World War II.